bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 The reports from the examples tests and the integration tests are uploaded to s3 for viewing after a TravisCI run.
-To find the link to the test reports, scroll to the bottom of the TravisCI test log and find the "POOR MAN LOGGER".
+To find the link to the test reports, scroll to the bottom of the TravisCI test log and find the **POOR MAN LOGGER**.

 The test results always take the same format "https://s3.amazonaws.com/bokeh-travis/<travis job_id>/<report name>" The